 Students applying to participate in the Tuebingen, Germany program are encouraged to apply for a Julius G. Blocker ’53 Fellowship.
-Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad program, including accommodations, meals, airfare, books and course materials, local transportation, and residence permit.
+Those selected as “Blocker Fellows” receive support to offset a variety of expenses related to their study abroad program, including accommodations, meals, airfare, books and course materials, local transportation, and residence permit.
 Further information about this funding opportunity is available HERE.
 You may complete the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application, all of which must be submitted by the published application deadline.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.